starwards/starwards/CONTRIBUTING.md

 3. API server

-    Runs a local development API server (game logic and static files serving) in debug mode. you will need to restart the API server manually if you want it to re-load server-side code (changes to the `server` or `model` modules).
+    Runs a local development API server (game logic and static files serving) in debug mode. you will need to restart the API server manually if you want it to re-load server-side code (changes to the `server` or `core` modules).

     In VSCode: The `run server` debug configuration (more about debugging in vscode [Here](https://code.visualstudio.com/docs/editor/debugging))